-ponents of the flat, as shown in Figure 7.
-With this model in hand, we searched for shifts in the interference pattern over the typically 45 minute time a given plate was observed by comparing the results of the individual 15-minute exposures for each object.
-Thus we took ratios of the extracted spectra from the separate exposures, and computed the median over all objects on a plate, giving results like those on the left-hand side of Figure 8.
-We fit this ratio to the results expected from a shifting interference pattern (essentially a derivative of the shifting component in Figure 7), with the only free parameter being the amount of shift, and divided out this remaining component in each spectrum.
+Flats obtained under different conditions were used to identify and model the stable and unstable (shifting) components of the flat, as shown in Figure 7.
+With this model in hand, we searched for shifts in the interference pattern over the typically 45 minute time a given plate was observed by comparing the results of the individual 15 minute exposures for each object.
+Thus, we took ratios of the extracted spectra from the separate exposures, and computed the median over all objects on a plate, giving results like those on the left-hand side of Figure 8.
+We fitted this ratio to the results expected from a shifting interference pattern (essentially a derivative of the shifting component in Figure 7), with the only free parameter being the amount of shift, and divided out this remaining component in each spectrum.
 The right-hand panel of Figure 8 shows that this technique removes the majority of the effects of the shifting interference.
 An example is shown in Figure 9, the spectrum of an A star observed on a plate where the interference term was particularly bad.
-The shapes of the absorption lines, especially $H\epsilon$ at 3970Å, is much more regular in the new reductions.
+The shapes of the absorption lines, especially $H\epsilon$ at 3970 Å, are much more regular in the new reductions.